Texas gas companies face fines up to $1 million for failing to prepare for extreme weather

 Critics are skeptical about whether the Railroad Commission can prevent another catastrophe like the one that struck Texas in February 2021, when extended freezing temperatures shut down natural gas facilities and power plants, which rely on each other to keep electricity flowing.
 The resulting blackouts left millions of Texans without power for days, and hundreds of people died in the winter storm.

-A Federal Energy Regulatory Commission report on the Texas freeze released in late 2021 found that 87% of unplanned generation outages were due to fuel issues related to natural gas.
+A Federal Energy Regulatory Commission report on the Texas freeze released in late 2021 found that 31.4% of unplanned generation outages were due to fuel issues — and 87% of those fuel issues were related to natural gas.

 The Texas Competitive Power Advocates, which represents electricity generators, said the fine was not a strong punishment.
 “Penalties should serve as an incentive to avoid violations, not as a minor inconvenience,” the group said in comments submitted to the Railroad Commission.